-The class of organic compounds known as nucleic acids consists of polymers constructed from nucleotides.
-Among the best-known nucleic acids are DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
+Life on Earth only exists thanks to a class of organic compounds called nucleic acids.
+This classification of compounds consists of polymers constructed from nucleotides.
+Among the best-known nucleic acids include DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
 DNA provides the blueprint of life in living cells whereas RNA allows the translation of the genetic code into proteins, which make up the cellular components of life.
 Each nucleotide in a nucleic acid consists of a sugar molecule (ribose in RNA and deoxyribose in DNA) to a nitrogenous base and a phosphate group.
-The phosphate groups allow the nucleotides to be linked together, creating the sugar-phosphate backbone of the nucleic acid while the nitrogenous bases provide the letters of the genetic alphabet.
+The phosphate groups allow the nucleotides to link together, creating the sugar-phosphate backbone of the nucleic acid while the nitrogenous bases provide the letters of the genetic alphabet.
 These components of nucleic acids are constructed from five elements: carbon, hydrogen, oxygen, nitrogen, and phosphorous.

-As an organic molecule, carbon is a key element of nucleic acids.
-Carbon atoms are located in the sugar of the nucleic acid backbone and the nitrogenous bases.
+As an organic molecule, carbon acts as a key element of nucleic acids.
+Carbon atoms appear in the sugar of the nucleic acid backbone, and the nitrogenous bases.

-Oxygen atoms are found in the nitrogenous bases, sugar, and phosphates of the nucleotides.
-An important difference between DNA and RNA is the structure of the sugar.
-Attached to the carbon-oxygen ring structure of ribose are four hydroxyl (OH) groups.
-In deoxyribose, one hydroxyl group is replaced with hydrogen.
+Oxygen atoms appear in the nitrogenous bases, sugar, and phosphates of the nucleotides.
+An important difference between DNA and RNA lies in the structure of their respective sugars.
+Attached to the carbon-oxygen ring structure of ribose lie four hydroxyl (OH) groups.
+In deoxyribose, one hydrogen replaces one hydroxyl group.
 This difference in an oxygen atom leads to the term “deoxy” in deoxyribose.

-The nitrogen-containing bases of nucleic acids can be divided into pyrimidines and purines.
-Pyrimidines are single-ring structures with nitrogen located at the first and third positions of the ring.
-Cytosine and thymine are the pyrimidines in DNA, with uracil substituted for thymine in RNA.
-Purines are a double-ring structure, in which a pyrimidine ring is joined to a second ring at the fourth and fifth carbon atoms to a ring known as an imidazole ring.
+The nitrogen-containing bases of nucleic acids appear as pyrimidines and purines.
+Pyrimidines, single-ring structures with nitrogen located at the first and third positions of the ring, include cytosine and thymine, in the case of DNA.
+Uracil substitutes for thymine in RNA.
+Purines have a double-ring structure, in which a pyrimidine ring joins to a second ring at the fourth and fifth carbon atoms to a ring known as an imidazole ring.
 This second ring contains additional nitrogen atoms at the seventh and ninth positions.
 Adenine and guanine are the purine bases found in DNA.
 Adenine, cytosine, and guanine have an additional amino group (containing nitrogen) attached to the ring structure.
 These attached amino groups are involved in the hydrogen bonds formed between base pairs of different nucleic acid strands.

 Attached to each sugar is a phosphate group composed of phosphorous and oxygen.
 This phosphate allows the sugar molecules of different nucleotides to be linked together in a polymer chain.